Drift estimation of the threshold Ornstein-Uhlenbeck process from continuous and discrete observations: Threshold estimation, testing and interest rates

 We consider the 3 months US Treasury Bill rate, time series of daily closing rate on period Jan 04, 1960 - Apr 29, 2020 (source: Yahoo Finance).
 We perform quasi-maximum and maximum likelihood estimation using \eqref{eq:QMLE_dis_time}, adopting the convention that the ``daily'' time interval is $\vd t = 0.046$ months, while one month is the time unit.
 The number of observations is $N=15057$, whereas $T\approx 60$ years.
 We choose as percentile for the search of the threshold $\delta=0.15$.
 We report both our MLE and QMLE parameters.

 We see in Figure \ref{fig:interest_rate} (bottom) that in the case of QMLE our result is consistent with the one in \citep{su2015}, so that the estimation identifies two regimes.
 One is low rates, with negligible drift, so that in this regime the process is almost a martingale.
 In the high regime, a stronger reversion to lower rates is ensured by the drift when the rates are very high.
-When, in Figure \ref{fig:interest_rate} (top), we also consider a piecewise constant volatility when searching the threshold, the estimation identifies a low regime corresponding to the period of extremely low rates, with minimal fluctuations, that followed the 2007-2008 financial crisis, whereas almost all the rest of the time series is in the high regime.
-With this choice, the mean reverting effect looks non-negligible both above and below the threshold.
+When - in Figure \ref{fig:interest_rate} (top) - we use MLE (with $\sigma_\pm$ estimated using quadratic variation), the estimation identifies a low regime corresponding to the period of extremely low rates, with minimal fluctuations, that followed the 2007-2008 financial crisis, whereas almost all the rest of the time series is in the high regime.
+Volatilities thus estimated are $\sigma_-=0.186$ in the low regime, $\sigma_+=0.453$ in the high regime.
+To compute standard deviations of these estimates we apply \cite[Corollary 3.8.]{LP}, in the form of \cite[Proposition 3.1]{lp1}, with the same justification as after \cite[Proposition 3.1]{lp1}.
+We get that the standard deviation is $0.00472$ for $\sigma_-^{2}$ and $0.0120$ for $\sigma_+^{2}$.
+With this MLE for the drift, the mean reverting effect looks non-negligible both above and below the threshold.
+We note that parameter estimates obtained trough MLE and QMLE are substantially different.
+This is due to the different choice of the threshold, that in the QMLE does not depend on the behaviour of the volatility, while the MLE is influenced by the volatility as well.
+For this reason, when using the MLE, one of the two regimes isolated by the threshold only consists of the period of extremely low and stable rates that followed the 2008 financial crisis.

-We also test, using the procedure described in Section \ref{sec:test}, if indeed a threshold in the dynamic is present.
-Either using MLE or QMLE, with confidence level $p=95\%$, we reject $H_0$, and conclude that a threshold is present.

-{Finally we mention that, in our interest rate analysis, following \cite{su2015,su2017}, we estimated our model parameters on the whole period 1960-2020.
+{ In this analysis, following \cite{su2015,su2017}, we estimated our model parameters on the whole period 1960-2020.
 From an econometric perspective, it is natural to wonder whether it is reasonable to assume the stationarity of the process on such a long time interval.
-As an alternative, one could consider sub-intervals of suitable time length and perform the estimation on each separate interval.
-In this spirit, we show in Figure \ref{fig:interest_rate_window} and Table \ref{table:estimated_parameters_window} the same type of estimation when taking only the last 4000 dates (roughly 16 years) of our time series.
-On this shorter period, we do not actually obtain a different threshold estimate when using the QMLE or the MLE.
-This may be seen as a more robust indication of a regime-switch level.}
+To address this issue, we consider within the period 2010-2020 five two-years time windows, with daily observations as before.
+With this choice, $T^2\approx N$, and therefore we expect from Theorem \ref{th:joint:CLT} that the discretization error should be negligible, assuming that $T\approx 2$ years is large enough for the theorem to apply.